eric02138/bd/README.md

 Going even further, an easily-accessable API with good/fine/barely passable documenation (http://127.0.0.1:8000/docs), can allow other users in the organization to automate workflows.
 Another script, program or API can use this API as input for further data processing.

-This gets even more powerful if we add more inputs.
+The resulting script becomes even more powerful as we add more API inputs.
 The National Oceanic and Atmospheric Association provides great APIs that both forecast weather for a given location and provide historical weather data for a given location.
 So we could write a script that looks at our robot event data between July 9-11:

     http://127.0.0.1:8000/v1/export_robot_event?dateFrom=2025-07-09&dateTo=2025-07-11&format=json